anjor/archive-temporarily/README.md

 ## Archive forever

-To run this locally, you must have a [Browserless](https://www.browserless.io/) API key and a funded wallet from [Bundlr](https://bundlr.network/).
+To run this locally, you must have a [Browserless](https://www.browserless.io/) API key and an [Estuary](https://estuary.tech/) API key.

-You can fund your Bundlr wallet [here](https://demo.bundlr.network/).

 ### Run locally